 Your study tools: OUP textbooks, practice areas summaries, flash cards, and MCQs.
 You will also need to have general knowledge of some of the legal areas you have studied in the MCT assessment: contract, torts, criminal law, financial services, professional conduct, money laundering and taxation.

 Stage III – Learning and Understanding the Five Skills

 Your study tools: QLTS Skills Online (a textbook and interactive exercises), Legal Skills Video Workshops (including the drafting tutorials and LexisLibrary and Westlaw guides).

 Stage IV – Developing and Practising Your Legal Skills

-Your study tools: Kaplan sample questions and suggested solutions, 250 mock exams for self-assessment.
-Candidates who are signed up for the Premium Course will also have the opportunity to undertake mock practice stations with personal tutor feedback.
+Your study tools: Kaplan sample questions and suggested solutions, up to 250 mock exams for self-assessment.
+Candidates who are signed up for the Advantage or Premium Course will also have the opportunity to undertake mock practice stations with personal tutor feedback.